madhumita-mondal/madhumita-mondal/README.md

 ## About me
-## **👋 Hi, I’m Madhumita Mondal...Generally interested in Software Engineering / Data Science, Starting from Design and Ending with....hmmm...well there's no end!**
+## **👋 Hi, I’m Madhumita Mondal.
+I'm Generally interested in Software Engineering / Data Science, Starting from Design and Ending with....hmmm, well there's no end!**